-Looking at how many teams each conference has in the top 16 in PWR gives an interesting benchmark of performance to date.
-But, that occasionally raises questions of how the 2nd half schedules might reshape that field.
-Because we already know the rest of the regular season schedule, it’s pretty straightforward to simulate the rest of the regular season (assuming teams will continue to perform as they have to date) to see how each conference is likely to fare at the end of the regular season.
+Looking at the top 14 (or 16) of PWR gives an interesting benchmark of performance to date, but this is a situation in which it can be interesting to try to determine the effects of the known remaining regular season schedule.
+By simulating the rest of the regular season (assuming teams will continue to perform as they have to date), we can see how each conference is likely to fare at the end of the regular season.

 How many teams will each conference put in the playoffs?

-Forecasts include the results of games played through Sunday of this week, unless otherwise noted.
+Forecasts include the results of games played through Tuesday of this week.